-Our Internal Audit Plan for 2021/2022 is presented for consideration by the Joint Independent Audit Committee.
-As the developments around Covid-19 will continue to impact on all areas of the organisations' risk profile, we will work closely with management to deliver an internal audit programme which remains flexible and agile to ensure it meets your needs in the current circumstances.
+Our Internal Audit Plan for 2023 / 2024 is presented for consideration by the Joint Independent Audit Committee.
+During the year, we will continue to work with management and hold regular meetings to deliver an internal audit programme which remains flexible and 'agile' to ensure it meets your needs.